 Depending on what happens with Albon’s future at Red Bull and whether they branch out of their programme a return to AlphaTauri would be the outcome for him.
 Kvyat would be shuffled aside but a move to Haas could be positive for both parties.

 An experienced driver who is capable of scoring points and can put in stellar race performances when necessary.
 Red Bull have kept him on for so long for a reason.
-If Haas want an experienced driver who can be reliable on the majority days then Kvyat is a safe bet.
+If Haas want an experienced driver who can be reliable on the majority of days then Kvyat is a safe bet.
 He’s more consistent than the current Haas drivers as well.

 Whilst the rumour mill is generating story after story about Raikkonen’s future being alongside Mick Schumacher at Alfa Romeo, the Finn said in the press conference in Germany that he has not signed anything with anyone yet.